lav30/San-Jose-Vehicle-Crashes/README.md

 ## Tableau Visualization of the Vehicles Involved

-- The square colors indicate the type of object involved in the crash.
+- The legend colors indicate the type of object involved in the crash.

 ![](SJmap.png)